top of page

 It can't be loud in its sheerness.

-But there's a gentle strength both in the item itself, and in the one who wears it, that straddles the line between announcement and happenstance.
+But there's a gentle strength in both the item itself and in the one who wears it that straddles the line between announcement and happenstance.

 Zadig and Voltaire have crafted such a t-shirt, with its rolled edges and deep V-neck; both design elements suggesting something neither are overt about.
 The deep neckline doesn't boast sex or the body, and the rolled edges compliment, rather than create, its edginess.

-The fabric itself is so soft, it merely suggests at what it might feel like to be wearing a t-shirt at all, with the sort of drape that lies close to the body, but not on it.
+The fabric itself is so soft it merely suggests at what it might feel like to be wearing a t-shirt at all, with the sort of drape that lies close to the body, but not on it.

 And that is when a t-shirt is more than just a t-shirt.